mastercomfig/mastercomfig/docs/tf2/cvarlist_linux.md

 sv_vote_late_join_cooldown               : 300      : , "sv"           : Length of the vote-creation cooldown when joining the server after the grace period has expired sv_vote_late_join_time                   : 90       : , "sv"           : Grace period after the match starts before players who join the match receive a vote-creation cooldown sv_vote_quorum_ratio                     : 0        : , "sv", "nf"     : The minimum ratio of eligible players needed to pass a vote.
+Min 0.1, Max 1.0. sv_vote_timer_allow_early_finish         : 1        : , "sv"           : If all votes are in, whether to end the vote (for debugging) sv_vote_timer_duration                   : 15       : , "sv"           : How long to allow voting on an issue
-Min 0.1, Max 1.0. sv_vote_ui_hide_disabled_issues          : 1        : , "sv"           : Suppress listing of disabled issues in the vote setup screen.
+sv_vote_ui_hide_disabled_issues          : 1        : , "sv"           : Suppress listing of disabled issues in the vote setup screen.
 sys_minidumpexpandedspew                 : 1        :                  :
 sys_minidumpspewlines                    : 500      :                  : Lines of crash dump console spew to keep.